-Organizations usually own a plenty of data; however, the real challenge is to derive insights from it.
-Therefore, aggregating this data and reporting useful KPIs is crucial.
-During the KPI selection process, each potential metric should be checked regarding its quality, predictability /analyzability, profitability and organization.
-In case the KPIs should not have enough positive answers, the performance measure is not suitable for the respective application (Gadatsch, 2020, p.
+Organizations usually own a plethora of data; however, the real challenge is to derive insights from them.
+Therefore, aggregating these data and reporting useful KPIs is crucial.
+During the KPI selection process, each potential metric should be checked regarding its quality, predictability /analyzability, profitability, and organization.
+If the proposed KPI does not have enough positive answers to these checks, the performance measure is not suitable for the respective application (Gadatsch, 2020, p.
 91):

 Quality